[Updated: March 23, 2017 | Originally published: April 24, 2015.]

 Captured for IMAX® screens by the director of the celebrated IMAX Experience Rocky Mountain Express, the Train Time project is being filmed in classic 15/70mm film, the world’s largest motion picture format.
 The project is slated for release in IMAX and other giant screen theaters beginning February 2018.

-Filming for Train Time continues through summer 2016 with sites across North America.
-Production for Train Time was initiated in mid-July, 2015 with 6 days of aerial filming along western rail routes (July 16-21, 2015).
+Principal photography for the Train Time project began in mid-July of 2015 with 6 days (July 16-21, 2015) of aerial filming along parts of the same route.
 Working with a gyrostabilized Spacecam-equipped helicopter, crew and director filmed 15/70 motion picture aerial views of train operations and spectacular western landscapes spanning from Los Angeles to Seattle.
 Shots included trains in California on the Cajon Pass, in Tehachapi and Central Valley as well as stunning views of trains passing at gorges near the Columbia River between The Dalles and Bend in Washington and Oregon states.